 For one construction worker tasked with building New York’s Freedom Tower in the footprint of our past, golf allowed him to take a moment and simply be himself.
 So, during his lunch break, Kevin Sabbagh grabbed his TaylorMade R11, a golf ball and a camera.

-When paying tribute to 9/11, it is easy to get caught up in the sensitivity of the topic.
+When paying tribute to 9/11, it's easy to get caught up in the sensitivity of the topic.
 Personally, I’ve never seen a photo more genuine and exemplary of how one man can show the world that he is here, he is without fear, and he is going to enjoy the hell out of life.

 As a nation, we will also continue to live well and enjoy the life we have, even in the wake of tragedy.